superrob/genvexconnect/README.md

 Then if all goes well, your device should be added and working in Home Assistant.

 ## A little note to Genvex/Nilan
-I know fully well that you have the ability to remotely update your devices and closing local connections are quite simple to do.
-Please do not use that power irresponsibly.
-The method of connecting locally does require you to know the exact email used in the app and the capabilities are the same as the ones your users connecting directly through Modbus have.
-This shouldn't be a security concern and only gives your Gateway solutions much more value to the end user.
-Might i suggest that some might choose to buy your additional product, instead of a thirdparty solution?
+I understand that you have the ability to remotely update your devices, and that closing local connections is straightforward.
+However, please use this power responsibly.
+The local communication requires the email associated with the app as the password, making misuse highly unlikely.
+The capabilities are on par with, or even more limited than direct Modbus connections.
+This should not be considered a security concern.
+It also enhances the value of your Gateway solutions for the end user.

 # Obligatory statement
-I am not personally or in any way responsible for any damages should you choose to use the integration.
-No warranty provided.
+The contributors are not responsible for any damages resulting from the use of this integration.
+No warranty is provided.
-Be especially observant when trying the integration with untested controller models and settings values.